jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 ### Fetching Data

 Data can be fetched from the Umbraco Content Delivery API.

-For example, to display a list of articles:
+Here's an example of how to display a list of articles, as described in the later section "Building a blog with Umbraco and Astro":

 ```javascript
 ---